rsarwal/Python/README.md

    with the final output visualized using a PowerBI dashboard.

 5. [Delhi Air Quality Index](https://github.com/rsarwal/Python/tree/main/Delhi_AQI)
+   This project aims to analyze and visualize the Air Quality Index (AQI) for different locations across Delhi over a period of 7 years, using data from CPCB's public data repository.

 ## Contact Me
 - **GitHub**: [rsarwal](https://github.com/rsarwal)
 - **LinkedIn**: [Raveena Sarwal](https://www.linkedin.com/in/raveena-sarwal-data-governance-analysis-visualization/)